Choosing the Right Pouch for Atta Packaging in India

 Most quote requests we receive say "price for atta pouch."
 We then send four follow-up questions.
 Save yourself that round-trip by specifying these seven items in your first email.

-- Laminate structure — for example, 2-layer milky LDPE, or 3-layer PET + MET PET + LDPE.
+- Laminate structure — for example, 2-layer milky LDPE.

 - Pack size — 1 kg, 5 kg, 10 kg.

-- Pouch format — center-seal pouch, milky LDPE roll for FFS, or three-side-seal.
+- Pouch format — center-seal pouch, milky LDPE roll for FFS.

-- Quantity — order quantity in kg, and expected annual volume so cylinder cost amortises cleanly in the quote.
+- Quantity — order quantity (in kg) and the estimated annual volume, so cylinder cost amortises smoothly across the year.

 There is a longer version of this checklist in our buyer’s guide to flexible packaging manufacturers.